TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

                 event description.
    :param exc_info: An exception tuple with the current exception information,
                     or ``None`` if no exception information is available.
-   :param func: The name of the function or method from which the logging call
+   :param func: The name of the function or method kutoka which the logging call
                 was invoked.
-   :param sinfo: A text string representing stack information from the base of
+   :param sinfo: A text string representing stack information kutoka the base of
                  the stack in the current thread, up to the logging call.

    .. method:: getMessage()